EduRecommender/LearnMate/STREAMLIT_DEPLOY.md

 1. **Push your code to GitHub**

    Make sure your code is pushed to the repository, especially the following files:
+   - `streamlit_app.py` - The main entry point for Streamlit Cloud
-   - `streamlit_eda.py` - The main Streamlit app
+   - `streamlit_eda.py` - The actual Streamlit app
-   - `streamlit_requirements.txt` - The requirements file for Streamlit Cloud
+   - `requirements-minimal.txt` - The minimal requirements file for Streamlit Cloud
    - `setup.py` - Script to set up the project directory structure
    - `data_processing.py` - Script to process the data